MIMII DUE: Sound Dataset for Malfunctioning Industrial Machine Investigation and Inspection with Domain Shifts due to Changes in Operational and Environmental Conditions: Introduction

-The other significant challenge is performing ASD even under domain-shifted conditions, i.e., when the acoustic characteristics are different between training and monitoring (and, of course, testing before monitoring).
-We have to ensure that sounds in normal sounds are not incorrectly judged as anomalous due to changes within normal conditions.
+The other significant challenge is how to perform ASD even under domain-shifted conditions, i.e., when the acoustic characteristics are different between training and monitoring (and, of course, testing before monitoring).
+We have to ensure that normal sounds are not incorrectly judged as anomalous due to changes within normal conditions.
 Real-world cases often involve different machine operating conditions between the training and monitoring phases.
-A frequent example of this is when the motor speed continuously varies in a conveyor transporting products on a production line based on the production volume in response to product demand.
+A typical example of this is when the motor speed continuously varies in a conveyor transporting products on a production line based on the production volume in response to product demand.
 Since there is infinite variation in rotation speed, the sound will also change with infinite variation.
-Due to the seasonal demand for many products, a limited period of recording training data limits the motor speed during that period (e.g., 200-300 rpm for autumn) and variations in the training data.
-However, in the monitoring phase, the ASD system must continue to monitor the conveyor through all seasons, so it must monitor all possible motor speed conditions, including those that differ from the training data (such as 100-400 rpm).
+Due to the seasonal demand for certain products, a limited period of training data limits the motor speed during that period (e.g., 200--300 rpm for autumn), which also limits the distribution of the training data.
+However, in the monitoring phase, the ASD system must continue to monitor the conveyor through all seasons, so it must monitor all possible motor speed conditions, including those that differ from the training data (such as 100--400 rpm).
 In addition to the machine conditions, environmental noise conditions such as signal-to-noise ratio (SNR) and sound characteristics also fluctuate uncontrollably depending on the seasonal demand.
 In such a situation, the normal state's distribution will change.
-Neither ToyADMO nor MIMII Dataset is designed to evaluate robustness to domain shifts.
+Neither the ToyADMOS nor the MIMII dataset is designed to evaluate robustness to domain shifts.
 In other words, the conventional datasets do not contain test data recorded under conditions different from those under which the training data were recorded.
-Some datasets focus on a kind of domain shift called recording device mismatch \cite{annamaria2018multi, heittola2020acoustic}, but they are datasets for scene classification, not for anomalous sound detection.
+Some datasets focus on a kind of domain shift called recording device mismatch~\cite{annamaria2018multi, heittola2020acoustic}, but they are datasets for scene classification, not for anomalous sound detection.